What is a Servo Motor?

 Pulse width modulation (PWM) sends an electric pulse of variable width to the motor.
 With PWM there is a minimum pulse, maximum pulse, and a repetition rate.
-The rotor will turn to desired position based on duration of the pulse.
-When servos are commanded to move, they move to position and hold the position.
+The rotor will turn to the desired position based on the duration of the pulse.
+When servos are commanded to move, they move to the position and hold the position.

 Analog and digital servo motors look exactly the same.
 The difference is in the way they signal and process information.